vvvv/The-Gray-Book/en/introduction/vl/lo_4_lookingAtNodes.md

 An operation is something very primitive.
 It is a temporary computation that needs data and yields data.
 It may have side effects like writing to a file, but typically it is all about computing data based on data.

 You feed data to an operation application via its input pins.
 It computes and hands you the results.
-Think of it as something volatile and temporal.
+Think of it as something volatile and temporal, like a chemical reaction.

 **The output doesn't depend on previous calls to the operation.** It doesn't know of previous calls.